 The crickets will not appear in large numbers in most cases.
 This makes your work easier as methods of removing them are narrowed to:

-- Removal by hand
+- Removal by hand from host plants

 - Use of traps